bm2-lab/SCMMIB_pipeline/README.md

 The output of all benchmark methods can be evaluated with `scmmib` python package in our project folder https://github.com/bm2-lab/SCMMI_Benchmark.

-### Data availablity
+## Data availablity
-The pre-processed project data is available at figshare project (https://figshare.com/account/home#/projects/221476).
-Simluation datasets in SCMMIB study can be generated from the preprocessing scripts.
+The pre-processed project data (h5ad, rds and rSeurat format) is available at figshare folder (https://figshare.com/account/home#/projects/221476).
+Simluation datasets in SCMMIB study can be generated from R scripts in the [data_simulation](preprocessing_scripts/data_simulation/) folder.

+## Tutorials
+1. Tutorial for reproducing all methods and all tasks in SCMMIB project [tutorial 1](docs/tutorial_scmmib.md).

+2. Tutorial for applying scmmib pipeline to new integration methods [tutorial 2](docs/tutorial_new_methods.md).

+3. Tutorial for applying scmmib pipeline to new benchmark datasets [tutorial 3](docs/tutorial_new_datasets.md).

-### Related manuscript
+## Related manuscript
 Our stage 1 proposal manuscript is available at https://springernature.figshare.com/articles/journal_contribution/Benchmarking_single-cell_multi-modal_data_integrations/26789572.

 Our stage 2 manuscript is submitted.